Start a club

 - If your club is democratically run;

 - no other club like yours already exists at UON;

 - aims and objectives benefit the UON student experience; and,

 - funds are set out to be used to benefit all the members equally.

-Plan your activities and events.
-Come in and meet with the Student Engagement Team and head over to our C&S Support page to find out about all the support that we can offer you and your new executives.
+Come in and meet with the Student Engagement Team and head over to our tip sheets for running an event to find out about all the support that we can offer you and your new executives.
 Make sure you read through all your options to help your new club (or society) succeed!